-The Digital SAT is a computer-based test developed to assess the verbal and mathematical skills of the students aspiring to study abroad, especially in the USA.
+The SAT is a computer-based test developed to assess the verbal and mathematical skills of the students aspiring to study abroad, especially in the USA.

-Digital SAT Test Syllabus
+SAT Test Syllabus

-Digital SAT Verbal Syllabus (Reading and Writing)
+SAT Verbal Syllabus (Reading and Writing)

-The Reading and Writing section of the Digital SAT measures a student’s career and college readiness.
+The Reading and Writing section of the SAT measures a student’s career and college readiness.
 This section assesses a student’s ability to use evidence, a strong indicator of college readiness and success, in the key areas of language, comprehension, and rhetoric.

 The Reading and Writing section consists of multiple-choice questions that require them to read text, understand it, and apply that information and understanding in answering the questions.
 It also required the students to analyze the craft and structure of texts, revise the text to enhance the rhetorical expressions, and edit texts to have them adhere to the standard English conventions.